aws-samples/aws-customer-playbook-framework/docs/Playbook_Creation_Process.md

 ### Procedure

-* Review the document and associated issue in GitLab
+* Review the document and associated issue in GitHub

 * Delete REVIEW from the title of the document